Odell Beckham Jr. Injury: Giants Star Suffers Sprained Ankle On Hit To Legs

 Uh oh.

-A lot of people were holding their breath at the sight of Odell Beckham Jr. being hit in the leg and subsequently struggling to make it to the locker room.
-But the initial injury announcement from the New York Giants makes it appear as though Beckham dodged a more serious injury.
+A lot of people were holding their breath at the sight of New York Giants wide receiver Odell Beckham Jr. being hit in the leg and subsequently struggling to make it to the locker room.
+But the initial injury announcement from the Giants makes it appear as though Beckham dodged a more serious injury.

 The injury occurred when Browns cornerback Briean Boddy-Calhoun tackled Beckham low during Cleveland’s preseason home matchup against the Giants.

-Note: UPDATE (Monday, Aug.
-21 at 11 p.m.
-ET): The team relayed more good news on Beckham’s injury.